nnk03/my-linux/arch/README.md

 1. tmux first line is not necessary ?

 1. for night owl, theme in gnome-terminal, replace `fgrep` with `grep -F`

+1. neovim in arch, bufferline plugin was showing an error, so use cokeline plugin [https://github.com/willothy/nvim-cokeline](https://github.com/willothy/nvim-cokeline)

 ### For installing the whole OS in a pendrive